AmitayCohen1/react-node-deploy/README.md

 - Domain provider

 ## Front
 * Buy a domain.
-* Connect it to Route 53.
+* Connect it to Route 53 with Nameservers
-* Upload React’s build folder to S3.
+* Upload React’s build folder to a new S3.
-* Create Distribution with SSL certificate with OAI, update security.
+* Create a CloudFront distribution with an SSL certificate.

 ## Back
 * Set up EC2 - Amazon Linux 2.